gopi-suvanam/scribbler-website/_posts/2024-12-04-Top-6-Applications-of-Open-Source-JavaScript-Image-Manipulation-Libraries.md

 ---

 Explore these libraries in your next project and unlock the true potential of in-browser image manipulation!
+Experiment using this notebook: [Scribbler Notebook for Fabric.js](https://app.scribbler.live/?jsnb=github:gopi-suvanam/scribbler-website/Fabric-JS.jsnb).